The Atmiyata Course: Providing Evidence-based Mental Health Support

 The current batch is open to Indian residents only.

-Please note: This course is meant to enhance one’s capacity for self-care, informal mental health care, and support to one’s family, friends & colleagues.
+Please note: This course is meant to enhance one’s capacity for self-care, informal mental health care, and support to one’s family, friends and colleagues.
 It does not equip, qualify, certify or recognise any individual as a clinical psychologist, psychotherapist, or any other mental health professional for providing clinical, diagnostic or therapeutic services to persons with mental health problems.

 Who is this course for